Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

-= WIP =
+= WIP 4.6.6 =
+- [TODO Documentation] Added Stripe payment gateway checkout option.
+The Stripe checkout option can be enabled in the settings menu.
 - Improvements to stop a hash error when the product name contains a special character.
-- [TODO Documentation] Added Stripe payment gateway checkout option.

 = 4.6.5 =
 - Reworked the main cart function to use a class instead of PHP session.
 This is part of a series of improvements that we are making to the plugin.